 New Zealand Food Safety conducted targeted surveys on honey samples for glyphosate residues in 2017/2018 and 2018/2019.

 None of the samples taken from honey available for sale had glyphosate residues above regulatory limits, and there were no food safety concerns.

 A small number of raw honey samples showed glyphosate residues above regulatory levels, and there were no food safety concerns associated with these samples.

 For context, a 5-year old child who was consuming honey with 0.1 mg/kg of glyphosate residues (the default maximum residue level in New Zealand) would need to eat roughly 230kg of honey every day for the rest of their life to reach the World Health Organization Acceptable Daily Intake for glyphosate.

 The results of these surveys show residues levels and prevalence rates comparable to or lower than published in other international reports and studies.

 Results for agricultural compounds in honey [PDF, 1.4 MB]

 Approved uses of glyphosate in NZ

-In New Zealand, glyphosate products only have approved label claims for weed control.
-There are no 'Roundup-ready' crops (i.e. crops which have been bred or genetically modified to be resistant to glyphosate).
+In New Zealand, the focus of glyphosate products is for weed control.
+There are no 'Roundup-ready' crops (that is, crops that have been bred or genetically modified to be resistant to glyphosate).